debian-cryptoanarchy/cryptoanarchy-deb-repo-builder/README.md

 While the above should give good overview, this clarifies what will be done in case of Taproot:

+Update: Speedy Trial

+* This repository will contain a widely-accpeted version of Speedy Trial.
+* If Speedy Trial succeeds, all future versions will have to be compatible with it (enforcing soft fork)
+* If Speedy Trial fails, the original plan will be reconsidered
+* Bumping min confirmations may be implemented but probably with a lower number (12 instead of 100).

+Original plan (BIP8)

 * Unless there will be wide, strong opposition to `LOT=true`, **this repository will contain a client with `LOT=true` by default.** Rationale: `LOT=false` risks wiping the funds if there's a sufficient number of users running `LOT=true`.
   Besides, all known users of this repository prefer `LOT=true`.
 (Please report if you use this repository and prefer